PRINT

 ENVIRONMENTAL AND SOCIAL INFORMATION

-AIIB’s ESP, including the Environmental and Social Standards (ESSs), and Environmental and Social Exclusion List (ESEL), is applicable to the Project.
-ESS 1 (Environmental and Social Assessment and Management) and ESS 2 (Involuntary Resettlement) will also apply to the Project.
-ESS 3 (Indigenous Peoples) will not be applicable.
-Based on the available information, the Project has been identified as Category B on the basis that the anticipated Project environmental and social (ES) risks and impacts will be localized and temporary and can be mitigated through effective ES management.
+Environment and Social Policy (ESP) and Categorization.
+The project has been prepared consistent with AIIB’s ESP, including the Environment and Social Standards (ESSs), and Environmental and Social Exclusion List (ESEL).
+ESS 1 (Environmental and Social Assessment and Management) and ESS 2 (Land Acquisition and Involuntary Resettlement) apply to the Project; the latter in relation to the potential for livelihood impacts only.
+ESS 3 (Indigenous Peoples) is not applicable as there are no Indigenous Peoples identified in the Project area.
+The project is assigned Category B in accordance with the ESP on the basis that the project environmental and social (E&S) risks and impacts will be localized and temporary and can be mitigated through effective E&S management.

 PROJECT TEAM LEADER